 One of the most impactful regulations in the U.S. is the Health Insurance Portability and Accountability Act of 1996, known as HIPAA.
-The HIPAA Security and Privacy Rules lay out rigorous requirements for the collection, use, and storage of Electronic Protected Health Information (ePHI).
+The HIPAA Security and Privacy Rules layout rigorous requirements for the collection, use, and storage of Electronic Protected Health Information (ePHI).

 I get a significant number of questions from our customers and colleagues looking for quick wins to promote HIPAA compliance for both their organization and the third parties with which they work.
-Therefore, I wanted to devote a little space to taking a deeper dive into HIPAA and look at some of the most essential technical controls for ensuring you, and your third parties, are promoting compliance with HIPAA.
+Therefore, I wanted to devote a little space to take a deeper dive into HIPAA and look at some of the most essential technical controls for ensuring you, and your third parties, are promoting compliance with HIPAA.

 The first essential security control that must be incorporated for HIPAA compliance is access control.
 Access control should entail the use of multiple factors to identify a user and authenticate the user is who they claim to be.
-Additionally, HIPAA compliant information systems will have levels of authorization that ensure the user, once authenticated, can only access the ePHI that user requires to complete their job.
+Additionally, HIPAA compliant information systems will have levels of authorization that ensure the user, once authenticated, can only access the ePHI that the user requires to complete their job.

 I strongly suggest making sure information systems that house ePHI have access controls that: